This Blueberry Ginger Pie is loaded with sweet, juicy berries and the zing of freshly grated ginger. Meet your new favorite summer pie recipe!

 - Measure accurately.
 Use a kitchen scale when possible.
-Otherwise, spoon and sweep to avoid over-measuring the dry ingredients and sugar.
+Otherwise, spoon and sweep to avoid over-measuring the dry ingredients.

 - Use your favorite pie crust.
-I’ve included my usual pie crust recipe below, but feel free to use your preferred recipe for a double crust.
+I’ve included my usual pie crust recipe, but feel free to use your preferred recipe for a double crust.

 - Fresh is best.
-You’ll get the best results with fresh blueberries.
+You’ll get the best results with fresh blueberries, although yes, you can use frozen in a pinch.
 I recommend using fresh lemons and ginger as well.

 - Get creative with the topping.
-I like to use lots of little circles of dough to top this pie, but have fun with different shapes—stars, diamonds, whatever you like!
+Instead of circles, you can have fun with different shapes—stars, diamonds, leaves, whatever you like!
 A lattice top is a great choice, too.

-If you like, top off slices of this beauty with ice cream or some sweetened whipped cream.
-Or just enjoy it all by itself in all its sweet, juicy, messy glory.
+If you like, top off slices of this beauty with a scoop of vanilla ice cream (preferably the kind with flecks of vanilla bean!) or some sweetened whipped cream.
+Or just enjoy your Blueberry Ginger Pie by itself in all its sweet, juicy, messy glory.